 Now, in a large bowl, cream together the softened butter, shortening, both white and brown sugars, eggs, and vanilla and coconut extracts, until all is well combined and smooth.

-After that, stir in the pudding mix until combined.
+After that, stir in the dry pudding mix until combined.

 Lastly, fold in the oats and coconut flakes until well mixed.

-Drop the dough by the rounded teaspoonfuls onto the cookie sheets.
+Proceed to drop the dough by the rounded teaspoonfuls onto the prepared cookie sheets.

-Then, bake in the oven for 9-11 minutes or until the cookies are light and golden in color.
+Then bake in the preheated oven for 9-11 minutes or until the cookies are light and golden in color.

-Let the cookies cool for a few minutes, serve slightly warm and enjoy!
+Let the cookies cool for a few minutes on the baking sheet, serve them slightly warm and enjoy!

 How can I tell if oatmeal cookies are done?